Get insider access

 Build Quality

 The TV has decent build quality.
-There's a bit of flex in the plastic portion of the back of the TV, but this isn't uncommon and won't cause any issues.
+There's a bit of flex in the plastic portion of the back, but this isn't uncommon and won't cause any issues.
 The feet are sturdy and support the TV well, but there's some wobble front to back.
-More worryingly, the TV creaks when it wobbles, which is slightly concerning.
-Our unit also has 10 dead pixels/dirt around the top of the screen, but they're not visible from a normal viewing distance.
+More worrisome, it creaks when it wobbles, which is slightly concerning.
+Our unit also has 10 dead pixels, or possible dirt stuck under the panel, around the top of the screen—they aren't visible from a normal viewing distance, but it speaks to less than stellar quality control.

 Picture Quality